senolita-git/NLP/README.md

-### Natural Language Processing projects and assingments with Deep Learning and Machine Learning models
+### Natural Language Processing projects and assignments with Deep Learning and Machine Learning models